 - Local Language: Learn some of the language and get yourself a phrase book or use an app to practice the language for each country you plan to visit, it always makes locals appreciate your efforts to speak their language.
 Yes, the English language is taught in most European school systems from the second grade onwards, but that does not mean that the locals you bump into are going to want to speak in English - or even to be willing to try!

-- Remember: You are not in "your country" and make an effort to be polite to local people.
+- Local Etiquette: You are not in "your country" and make an effort to be polite to local people.
 It is important to remember that if you sit at one of their restaurant tables and the main topic of your conversation is what you do not like about their Country - they generally are going to be able to understand what you are saying.

 - European Driving: It can be an adventure all by itself, do not expect to find easy parking places in many areas, streets are more narrow and bicycles and motorcycles and scooters are everywhere!
 Lane splitting (by scooters, bicycles & motorcycles) is very common.
 If you plan to drive be prepared for this and make sure you have a navigator in the passenger seat.